Giuseppe Balducci (composer): Life and career

-By the age of 17 Balducci had formed his own opera troupe in which he also sang as the lead tenor.
-However, a year later he was forced to flee his native city after killing the nephew of the Papal Governor in a duel.
-On his arrival in Naples, he found employment as the music master to the three young daughters of Raimondo Capece Minutolo (1769–1827), a retired field marshal and member of an ancient Neapolitan noble family.
+By the age of 17, Balducci had formed his own opera troupe, in which he also sang as the lead tenor.
+However, a year later, he was forced to flee his native city after killing the nephew of the Papal Governor in a duel.
+On his arrival in Naples, he found employment as the music master to the three young daughters of Raimondo Capece Minutolo (1769–1827), a retired field marshal, and a member of an ancient Neapolitan noble family.
 Balducci would remain a member of the Capece Minutolo household for the rest of his life.

 Once he was settled in Naples, Balducci resumed his own music studies, this time with the composer Niccolò Zingarelli at the Collegio San Sebastiano.
 He made his debut as an opera composer with Il sospetto funesto, an opera semiseria which was produced at the Teatro del Fondo in March 1820.
 The critic for the Giornale del Regno delle Due Sicilie excoriated the hackneyed libretto based on a play which had been circulating throughout Italy, but reserved praise for Balducci's music.
 Four more operas followed, the last of which Tazia was performed at the Teatro San Carlo in 1826 with Caroline Ungher in the title role.
-According to Balducci's biographer Jeremy Commons, the performance was "sabotaged by a disaffected orchestra for unknown reasons", and Balducci basically retired from composing for the public theatre for the next twelve years.
+According to Balducci's biographer Jeremy Commons, the performance was "sabotaged by a disaffected orchestra for unknown reasons", and Balducci retired from composing for the public theatre for the next twelve years.

-On the death of Raimondo Capece Minutolo in 1827, his widow Matilde (daughter of the former Viceroy of Mexico Bernardo de Galvez) named Balducci the guardian or tutore of her daughters Paolina, Adelaide, and Clotilde.
+After the death of Raimondo Capece Minutolo in 1827, his widow Matilde (daughter of the former Viceroy of Mexico Bernardo de Galvez) named Balducci the guardian or tutore of her daughters Paolina, Adelaide, and Clotilde.
 (Note: In the 19th century, a male guardian was customary in Italy for all minors whose fathers had died, although the mother normally had the right to choose the guardian if one had not been specified in the father's will.)
-He devoted much of his time to helping her in the administration the family's finances and the education of the three sisters.
-Between 1827 and 1839 Balducci composed five "salon operas" (forerunners of the modern chamber opera) which were performed by Paolina, Adelaide, and Clotilde and their friends in the family's house.
-Unusually for Italian operas of the day these works were composed for women's voices only.
-With the exception of his penultimate opera for the family, Scherzo, the musical accompaniment was scored for two pianos only.
+He devoted much of his time to helping her in the administration of the family's finances and the education of the three sisters.
+Between 1827 and 1839, Balducci composed five "salon operas" (forerunners of the modern chamber opera) which were performed by Paolina, Adelaide, and Clotilde and their friends in the family's house.
+Unusually for Italian operas of the day, these works were composed solely for women's voices.
+With the exception of his penultimate opera for the family, Scherzo, the musical accompaniment was scored for only two pianos.